K1rakishou/Kuroba-Experimental/README.md

  not allow for forks.

 ### When will it be available?
-The release (more or less stable, with F-droid version and autoupdates, basically v1.0) version won't be available until October-November maybe even a little bit later.
+~The release (more or less stable, with F-droid version and autoupdates, basically v1.0) version won't be available until October-November maybe even a little bit later.
 But there will be beta builds, before release.
-Expect them some time in the end of the summer, maybe earlier.
+Expect them some time in the end of the summer, maybe earlier.~

+TBD.

 #